hasteinmetz/LING573-Project/README.md

 1. Issue the following command from the root of this repo: condor_submit src/D3.cmd

-The accuracy and F1 score of our finet-uned RoBERTa model will be written to the following file: src/outputs/D3/roberta/ft.out
+The accuracy and F1 score of our fine-tuned RoBERTa model will be written to the following file: src/outputs/D3/roberta/ft.out

 This can be compared to using a fine-tuned BERTweet, whose output file is: src/outputs/D3/bertweet/ft.out